 If there was ever something like the whole enchilada of night vision Generation 3 would be it!
 The US Military and Special Forces use Gen 3 Autogated technology, so it really tells you a lot about the great quality you’ll get from Gen 3.
 It is going to cost you though, and we’re talking BIG bucks here, but it will be worth every single cent spent.
 Again, just like with Generation 2, there are different quality levels in Generation 3 and opting for 3P or 3AG would buy you the best.
 Some of the main advantages of Gen 3 include:

-- You'll get the longest useful ranges, in excess of 300 yards, and depending on the model and condition of the device, you might even get more
+- You’ll get the longest useful ranges, in excess of 300 yards, and depend on the model and condition of the device, you might even get more

 - Gen 3 brings you the best resolution and the cleanest, brightest imaging

 - You’ll have the very best low light performance

 - Gen 3 allows for completely “passive” operation